WP Engine Selects AudioEye as Digital Accessibility Partner

 "We look forward to providing comprehensive accessibility solutions to a wide spectrum of WP Engine customers—from startups to enterprises, to digital agencies," said Rob Ulveling, AudioEye's Chief Business Officer.
 "At this point in the digital transformation, it's obvious that without deliberate action to provide equal access to the internet, we're running the risk of excluding millions of people from participating in the digital economy.
 AudioEye's partnership with WP Engine moves us one step closer to ensuring that people with disabilities gain equal access to more content and opportunities online."

 "We are excited about our partnership with AudioEye, which will bring robust and easy-to-use accessibility solutions to our customers and partners.
-AudioEye's Issue Reporting provides a level of detail that is unmatched in the digital accessibility space," said Matt Irving, Senior Manager, Global Partner Programs and Strategy at WP Engine.
-"By ensuring an equally accessible experience for all site visitors, AudioEye will help WP Engine users reach the broadest possible addressable market and grow their businesses."
+AudioEye's Issue Reporting provides a level of detail that is unmatched in the digital accessibility space," said Stephen Robinson, Senior Manager, Partnerships at WP Engine.
+"By ensuring an equally accessible experience for all site visitors, AudioEye will help WP Engine users reach the broadest possible addressable market and grow business."

 According to a recent MasterCard SpendingPulse report, e-commerce sales were up 11% during the 2021 holiday season as compared to the same period in 2020.
 E-commerce sales accounted for 20.9% of total retail sales, slightly up from the previous year and up 14.6% from the same period in 2019.
 While online shopping continues to grow, it's not an equal experience for all shoppers.
 People who rely on assistive technology, such as screen readers, continue to run into barriers while navigating e-commerce sites.
 In a recent AudioEye survey of people who use assistive technology to shop online, 54% said they don't feel like e-commerce companies care about earning their business.
 The AudioEye platform and services will help WP Engine customers ensure that all users get an equal chance to participate in e-commerce, both as sellers and shoppers.